Skip to main content

 Data sources:

-• ~/.local/share/opencode/opencode.db (SQLite): sessions, messages with embedded token JSON
+• ~/.local/share/opencode/opencode.db (SQLite, Linux) or ~/Library/Application Support/opencode/opencode.db (macOS): sessions, messages with embedded token JSON

 What oobo extracts: Sessions, conversations, native per-message tokens (input, output, reasoning, cache), model, diff summaries.
-Hooks: Supported via AGENTS.md project file.
+Hooks: ~/.config/opencode/plugins/oobo.ts (installed automatically by oobo setup).

 Codex CLI (OpenAI)